This page details the process for making purchases and being reimbursed for purchases made on behalf of the Evans School.

 - Regardless of cost, receipts must be provided for the following "high risk" transactions:

 Please note: In some circumstances, certain sponsors require receipts for specific or all expenses.
-If you are unclear on whether you need to submit a receipt, contact your research manager.
+If you are unclear about whether you need to submit a receipt, contact your research manager.

 Consult the Evans School Fiscal Team if you have questions.
 The Evans School Fiscal Team is located in Parrington Hall, room 303, and can be reached at firstname.lastname@example.org.